Brava, a smart oven maker with big names attached, just sold to an industrial equipment company – TechCrunch

 JP: In terms of business lessons, it’s challenging to explain Brava’s full value proposition in a quick ad on social media.
 We have revolutionary technology that enables a new way of cooking that’s better, easier, faster — and that sounds almost too good to be true.

-TC: Do you think the market for smart cooking appliance is big enough at this point?
+TC: Do you think the market for smart cooking appliances is big enough at this point?
 What do you think are the remaining hurdles and how do consumers get past them?

 JP: The “smart cooking appliance” market is in its infancy.
 There are still very few pioneers in the space and household penetration is negligible.
 But this is all about to change.
 Once people know someone who can personally attest to the benefits, I fundamentally believe the adoption curve will bend exponentially.
 People spend a lot of money on household appliances…once they can be “smart” and “chef powered” and deliver well against that promise, why would most people not want a “smart” one versus a “non-smart” one?